Classroom Helpers Program

 - Reread your writing to check if it makes sense.

-Punctuation prompts:“Have you got finger spaces between your words?”“It’s not a sentence unless it has a capital letter and a full stop”.
-Supporting students in 3 -6:
+- Punctuation prompts (finger spaces between words/ its not a sentence unless it has a capital letter and a full stop)

 - Engage your child’s interests in literacy